 You are only supposed to enjoy your trip and make what you want out of it.
 For me, it is about taking the time, be in the space and entirely be present.

 Slow travelling is about being present, taking your time, enjoy the process, minimizing environmental impacts and immersing in local cultures.

 You will experience many benefits while you slow travel.
 Some of these include:

 1. Cheaper accommodation, food and transportation

 When you are slow travelling through a new city, you are staying in accommodation for more extended periods of time.
 This means you may be selecting an accommodation that is more likely to feel like a home than a hotel.

-Some Airbnb host offers a weekly and monthly discount if you stay in the private accommodation for a week or a month at a time.
+Some local guesthouses or apartment rentals offer a weekly and monthly discount if you stay in private accommodation for a week or a month at a time.

 And if you stay in a place where you have access to a kitchen, you can save a bit more money by making your own meals and supporting the local economy by buying food from local markets.

 Furthermore, if you are staying for more extended periods of time, you may be spending less money on transportation whether it is a plane or train ticket or other transportation costs.

 2. Lower environmental impact